iyanuloluwa-Miracle/Data_Task_API/README.md

   "Construction materials",
   "Electronic and Optics",
   "Food and Beverage",
-  "Bakery & Confectionary"
+  "Bakery & Confectionary",
-  // ... (other sectors)
+   "other sectors"
 ]
 ```